Skip to content

 False Claims Undermine Good Causes

 Domestic violence and family abuse are a scourge on all human societies.
-Events such as White Ribbon Day play an significant role in breaking down the shame and stigma which makes it so hard for individuals to seek help.
+Events such as White Ribbon Day play an significant role in breaking down the shame and stigma which make it so hard for individuals to seek help.

 · 7 min read